 The exact number of project workers which will be engaged in relation to the Project is currently not known.
 However, some estimated numbers are provided below.
 These are based on the current workforce of the ALRI PMU, present in Dushanbe and in the potential regions to be covered by the Project, as well as on prior projects of similar scale.

 Direct Workers.
 Total number of the IG/PMU employees, dedicated to this project, is estimated to be approximately 30.
-At the central unit of the CEP IG, staff will comprise: Project Director Chair, IG Director, project field coordinator and component coordinators.
+At the central unit of the CEP IG, staff will comprise: Project Director Chair, IG Head, project field coordinator and component coordinators.
 The project will support procurement, financial management, monitoring and evaluation (M&E) specialists, technical specialists (e.g., forestry, pasture, PA management, water resources, agriculture), and environmental and social/gender Specialists.
 Implementation will also be supported through project-financed field-based focal points located in seven of the 14 project districts.
 These field-based personnel will provide critical liaison with ALRI project field-based specialists, local government and beneficiaries.
 The appointed Project Director and the component coordinators will be civil servants who will be supported by local specialists.
 The ALRI PMU will be staffed with a coordinator, a civil engineer, environmental and social risks specialists, and procurement and financial management specialists.
 Additionally, there will be a limited number of project-supported field-based technical specialists.

 Contracted Workers.
 The precise number of project contracted workers who will be employed are not known as of now.
 This will become known as and when implementation begins.
 Contracted workers will include: